Flat Fee Landlord

 What is the most expensive mistake a Northern Virginia landlord can make?

-Placing a bad tenant through inadequate screening is typically the most expensive single mistake — a non-paying tenant who requires eviction in Fairfax County costs $9,000–$20,000 all-in (lost rent, legal fees, turnover).
+Placing a bad tenant through inadequate screening is typically the most expensive single mistake.
+A non-paying tenant who requires eviction in Fairfax County costs $9,000 to $20,000 all-in (lost rent, legal fees, turnover).
 This single event exceeds years of management fees and illustrates why screening quality is the most important variable in long-term rental investment performance.

 How does VRLTA create risk for self-managing landlords?

-VRLTA creates specific procedural requirements at every stage of a tenancy — notice requirements for entry, specific notice types for different violations, security deposit accounting deadlines, habitability maintenance obligations, and eviction procedures.
-Self-managing landlords who don't know these requirements make mistakes that can: invalidate eviction cases (resetting the clock), forfeit security deposit rights, or expose the landlord to wrongful eviction claims.
+VRLTA creates specific procedural requirements at every stage of a tenancy: notice requirements for entry, specific notice types for different violations, security deposit accounting deadlines, habitability maintenance obligations, and eviction procedures.
+Self-managing landlords who do not know these requirements make mistakes that can invalidate eviction cases (resetting the clock), forfeit security deposit rights, or expose the landlord to wrongful eviction claims.
 Ignorance of VRLTA is not a defense in Fairfax County GDC.

 Free Consultation